Pay Parity Attestation

 Services are still free to offer additional terms and conditions, or be party to collective agreements, if they opt-in to the parity rates.
 The attestation opt-in requires payment of a minimum salary scale but does not require a service to offer all the terms and conditions of the KTCA.

-If a service has more teachers than needed to meet regulated ratios, do all of them have to paid at this level or only the ones that count towards the Staff Hour Count in the funding claim?
+If a service has more teachers than needed to meet regulated ratios, do all of them have to be paid at this level or only the ones that count towards the Staff Hour Count in the funding claim?

-When a service opts in to the parity funding rates, they are agreeing to pay all employed certificated teachers in accordance with the salary scales set out in the ECE Funding Handbook.
+When a service opts-in to the parity funding rates, they are agreeing to pay all employed certificated teachers in accordance with the salary scales set out in the ECE Funding Handbook.
 The requirement is not limited only to certificated teachers counted for regulated ratio purposes.

 Yes.
 The attestation requirement covers all employed certificated teachers, and could include permanent, fixed term or casual staff.
 Where the employment relationship is not directly between the service and teacher, for example if relievers are engaged through an agency, service providers should ensure there is an agreement in place that enables them to show they are, or have been, paid at the appropriate level.